pouriap/TinyRF/README.md

 	// if sequence numbering is enabled the number of lost messages will be put in numLostMsgs
 	// if you have disabled sequence numbering or don't need number of lost messages you can omit this argument uint8_t err = getReceivedData(buf, bufSize, numRcvdBytes, numLostMsgs);

+	// the receiver has a 256 byte FIFO buffer
+	// if your loop duration is longer than the interval you send your messages then messages might
+	// get accumulated in the buffer. in order to empty the buffer call getReceivedData() in a loop
+	// this is specially the case when you use sendMulti()
+	// note that DUPLICATE MESSAGES DO NOT GET REMOVED FROM THE BUFFER UNTIL YOU CALL getReceivedData()
+	// as many times as necessary to read them all

 	if(err == TRF_ERR_NO_DATA){
 		return;